 6. Lucas Oil Stadium – Indianapolis Colts

 This might be one of the most underrated stadiums in sports.
 If you want to know why the NFL Combine is held in Indianapolis each year, it’s because Lucas Oil Stadium delivers the perfect experience.
 In the heart of downtown, restaurants nearby, space to walk around, convenient parking, an outstanding tailgating experience and everything inside is beautiful.
-There’s nothing else you could ask for.
+There’s nothing else you could ask for, except better quarterback play.

-RANKING NFL STADIUMS TOP-FIVEThe 12th Man is what CenturyLink Field is most known for and it’s understandable.
+RANKING NFL STADIUMS TOP-FIVE The 12th Man is what Lumen Field, formerly known as CenturyLink Field, is most known for and it’s understandable.
 Being a part of that unmatched atmosphere makes you feel like you’re a part of something, namely causing headaches for the opposing team.
 There are other aspects to love, though, like the wealth of food options, the available public transportation and incredible views from every seat in the house.
+We can’t wait to see how wild the atmosphere will become with fans back in attendance.

 4. Mercedes-Benz Stadium – Atlanta Falcons